jadecci/cbpp/bin/README.md

 ## Folder Contents

+- `cv_procedure`: see README.md in the folder for description on cross-validation procedure used in whole-brain and parcel-wise CBPP

 - `evaluation_scripts`: contains scripts used to perform statistical tests as described in the paper

 - `external_packages`: contains packages and scripts downloaded from others